swcarpentry/git-novice/episodes/12-citation.md

 no "umbrella" citation like a paper or book exists for the project you want to make citable.

+Finally you may wish to include citation information in a [Citation File Format (`CITATION.cff`)](https://citation-file-format.github.io/) which are standardized human and machine readable citation information for software and datasets.
+If you host your repository on GitHub this information is automatically linked and rendered on the repository page and a BibTeX snippet is provided which users can copy and paste making it easy for your project to be cited.
+Further there is integration with both Zenodo and Zotero.

+You can use the [cff-init](https://citation-file-format.github.io/cff-initializer-javascript/#/) website to easily create and update a `CITATION.cff` file.

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Add a CITATION file to a repository to explain how you want your work cited.

 ::::::::::::::::::::::::::::::::::::::::::::::::::